 High cost – If only the best will do for your little darling, to hell with the cost then, the car seat for you is the UPPAbaby MESA.

-Breathable materials, unrivaled adjustability, and ease of use all add up to a comfortable and hassle-free experience for child and parent.
-This is the most expensive option for a reason and that is because it is simply the best of the best car infant seats on the market.
+Breathable materials, unrivaled adjustability, and ease of use all add up to a comfortable and hassle-free experience for children and parents.
+This is the most expensive option for a reason and that is because it is simply the best of the best infant car seats on the market.